© Crown copyright 2021

 Colonoscopy is the best way to diagnose bowel cancer.
 For most people, colonoscopy is straightforward.
 But as with most medical procedures, complications can happen.
 These include:

 In rare cases, colonoscopy complications may result in death.
-However in a national audit of 20,086 colonoscopies carried out in 2011, no deaths were recorded2.
+However, in a national audit of 20,086 colonoscopies carried out in 2011, no deaths were recorded[footnote 2].

 Remember, most people who complete the FIT kit will not need a colonoscopy

-Being aware of the possible risks and benefits will help you decide whether or not to take part in bowel cancer screening.
+Being aware of the possible benefits and risks will help you decide whether or not to take part in bowel cancer screening.

 Bowel cancer screening: